faysaltaysir/ESP32-integating-in-Arduino-IDE/readme.md

 4. In the Arduino IDE, go to `Tools` > `ESP32 Sketch Data Upload` to open the data upload tool.

 Now, you can use the `data` folder in your sketch directory to store files that will be uploaded to the ESP32 file system when you run the Sketch Data Upload tool.

+### Selecting ESP32 Board (e.g., ESP32 WROOM) and right Port
+1.Go to 'Tools' > 'Board'.
+Select the ESP32 board that matches your hardware.
+For example, if you are using the ESP32 WROOM module, choose 'ESP32 WROOM' from the list.
+1. Again Go to 'Tools' > 'Port' and select the right port.

+### Uploading Sketch and Codes to ESP32 Board
+1. Click `Tools` > `ESP32 Sketch Data Upload` to upload both the sketch and the data files to the ESP32.
+You may need to press the 'BOOT' button of your ESP32 to Keep the board in Boot mode while uploading the Code.

+3. Then Click the upload button to upload the code to ESP32. here again You may need to press the 'BOOT' button of your ESP32 to Keep the board in Boot mode while uploading the Code.